Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 		- Loss of $\ce{HCO3}$: diarrhoea/GI drainage, Type 2 [[Renal tubular acidosis]], [[Diuretics#Acetazolamide|Acetazolamide]]
 		- Decreased $\ce{H+}$ excretion: renal failure, Type 1 [[Renal tubular acidosis]], Type 4 [[Renal tubular acidosis]]/[[Conn syndrome]]
 		- Results in decrease in $\ce{HCO3}$ with an increase in $\ce{Cl-}$ a roughly 1:1 ratio (hence NAGMA sometimes called hyperchloraemic acidosis)
+		- Potassium is not included because it tends to influence the result little[^5] however if one insisted, the normal value would be around 16
 		$$
 		\rm{Anion\;Gap}=\ce{Na+}-\left(\ce{Cl-}+\ce{HCO3}\right)=12\pm4
 		$$